 VENCLEXTA can cause serious side effects, including:

-The most common side effects of VENCLEXTA when used in combination with obinutuzumab or rituximab or alone in people with CLL/SLL include low white blood cell counts; low platelet counts; low red blood cell counts; diarrhea; nausea; upper respiratory tract infection; cough; muscle and joint pain; swelling of your arms, legs, hands, and feet; and cough.
+The most common side effects of VENCLEXTA when used in combination with obinutuzumab or rituximab or alone in people with CLL or SLL include low white blood cell counts; low platelet counts; low red blood cell counts; diarrhea; nausea; upper respiratory tract infection; cough; muscle and joint pain; tiredness; and swelling of your arms, legs, hands, and feet.